Afriflora Sher is carbon neutral

 To acquire the right amount of carbon credits for offsetting your emissions, One Carbon World, a certified body, verified all emission calculations and results.
 One Carbon World is a global resource partner of the Climate Neutral Now Initiative, launched by United Nations Climate Change.
 Climate Neutral Now was launched in 2015 with the goal of encouraging and supporting all levels of society to take climate action to achieve a climate neutral (net zero) world by midcentury, as enshrined in the Paris Agreement adopted the same year.

 Based on validated emission figures, carbon credit certificates are issued.
 With these verified carbon credits (VERs) various project arounds the world can be financially supported.
-With a part of our carbon credits, we support La Pitanga / Weyerhaeuser – a reforestation project in Uruguay, South America.
+With the carbon credits for 2019 we supported La Pitanga / Weyerhaeuser – a reforestation project in Uruguay, South America: OCW La Pitanga Project Brochure.
 This project lasts for 100 years, covers 18,000 hectares, and is verified by the Rainforest Alliance.
 The project is also certified by the FSC (ensuring fair wages, sustainable forest management, etc.), and the carbon credits generated by this project have been retired by VERRA, the world’s largest environmental registry.
-The rest of our carbon credits support wind energy projects in India.
-Each project goes through a strict vetting process and is directly overseen by the United Nations.
-It is our ambition to support local African or Ethiopian offsetting projects in the future, generating an impact in the environment in which we operate.
+The remainder of our carbon credits for 2019 supports wind energy projects in India: OCW Alembic Wind Power Project Brochure.
+For 2020 our carbon credits are linked to a project in India: OCW Saving the ozone layer from India Project Brochure

-Reduction of our emissions
+Reduction of emissions

 One Carbon World

 Andrew Bowen, CEO of One Carbon World, said: ”We are proud to confirm that Afriflora Sher, the largest rose farm in the world, has achieved both the Carbon Neutral International Standard and the UN Climate Neutral Now participation.
-Afriflora is now among a few organizations that have achieved GOLD recognition for measuring and contributing to offsetting their emissions, showing a strong commitment to the fight against climate change.
+Afriflora is among a few organizations that have achieved GOLD recognition for measuring and contributing to offsetting their emissions, showing a strong commitment to the fight against climate change.
 Congratulations!”